.png)

 Reading

 In EYFS and Year One children develop their knowledge and understanding of phonics through small group teaching using Little Wandle Letters and Sounds Revised.
 This is supported through reading books which are fully decodable and matched to children’s phonological stage.
 Children in Year Two, who are able to decode texts and read with automaticity, move onto our reading scheme which is staged to ensure progression.
-We also develop a love of reading through supporting children in reading for pleasure using our in-class libraries are regularly updated as well as through our weekly ‘bedtime read’ bag which is sent home with one child from Reception and one child from Class One, with treats and a book to share at home.
+We also develop a love of reading through supporting children in reading for pleasure using our in-class libraries are regularly updated as well as through regular 'book talk' and author studies.

 In KS2, children further develop their comprehension skills through whole class reading and reading as writers.
 We use a range of ‘real’ high quality texts, and where appropriate, use these texts to support the teaching of writing.
-Reading skills are taught through the reading domains and form the basis of our sequential teaching and learning.
+At Woodseaves, our children experience a reading journey which can follow the model of:

 Writing